Northern Democratic Brigade: Continued operations against pro-Turkish forces and ISIL

 When Turkey began to prepare its military intervention in Afrin, a commander of the Northern Democratic Brigade declared that his men are "ready and are responding to any source of fire"; the militia consequently took part in the fighting against the Turkish-backed forces at the villages of Marnaz, Ain Dukna, Shirwa and Mount Lilon in late January 2018.
 On 6 March 2018, the Northern Democratic Brigade's contingents in eastern Syria, based in Raqqa and Deir ez-Zor Governorate, announced that they would be transferred to Afrin.
 After the Turkish-led forces captured Afrin, the Northern Democratic Brigade mostly relocated to Manbij, even joining the Manbij Military Council.

 By September 2018, 25 fighters of the militia completed a special forces training at the Zaqour al-Zawiya camp.
 By early 2019, the Northern Democratic Brigade had rejoined the Deir ez-Zor campaign against ISIL, and was taking part in the Battle of Baghuz Fawqani.

 When Turkey launched an invasion of north-eastern Syria, the Northern Democratic Brigade announced that it would fight with the rest of the SDF against the Turkish-led forces.
 The unit consequently fought at Ras al-Ayn and Tell Abyad.
 In late 2020, the group was among the forces defending Ayn Issa from the Turkish military and Syrian National Army.

+In August–September 2023, the Northern Democratic Brigade supported operations by the SDF to defeat a tribal uprising in the Deir ez-Zor Governorate.
+At least five members of the militia were killed during the fighting.